Aashish Khan

-Aashish Khan Debsharma (born 5 December 1939) is an Indian classical musician, a player of the sarod.
-He was nominated for a Grammy Award in 2006 in the 'Best World Music' category for his album "Golden Strings of the Sarode".
-He is also a recipient of the Sangeet Natak Akademi Award.
-Besides being a performer, composer, and conductor, he is also an adjunct professor of Indian classical music at the California Institute of the Arts, and the University of California at Santa Cruz, in the United States.
+Aashish Khan (5 December 1939 – 14 November 2024) was an Indian classical musician and player of the sarod.
+He was also nominated for a Grammy Award in 2006 in the 'Best Traditional World Music Album' category for his album "Golden Strings of the Sarode".
+He was also a recipient of the Sangeet Natak Akademi Award.
+Besides being a performer, composer, and conductor, he was also an adjunct professor of Indian classical music at the California Institute of the Arts, and the University of California at Santa Cruz in the United States.

-Family and life

-Ustad Alauddin Khan tradition
+As the grandson of Allauddin Khan, he collaborated with musicians such as Ravi Shankar and The Beatles.
+Beyond Indian classical music, he and his brother Pranesh Khan also composed disco music for the album Disco Jazz (1982), sung by Rupa Biswas.

+Background

-Aashish Khan was born in 1939 at Maihar, a small state of British India, where his grandfather Alauddin Khan, founder of the "Senia Maihar Gharana" or "Senia Maihar School" of Indian classical music, was a royal court musician.
-His mother the late Zubeida Begum was Ali Akbar Khan's first wife.
+Khan was born to a Bengali family in 1939 at Maihar, a small state of British India, where his grandfather Alauddin Khan, founder of the "Senia Maihar Gharana" or "Senia Maihar School" of Indian classical music, was a royal court musician.

+His mother, the late Zubeida Begum, was Ali Akbar Khan's first wife.
 He was initiated into Hindustani classical music at the age of five by his grandfather.
-His training later continued under the guidance of his father Ali Akbar Khan, and his aunt, Annapurna Devi.
-The "Senia Maihar Gharana" follows the traditional "Beenkar" and "Rababiya" pattern of the "Dhrupad" style.
-He has two children Faraz and Nusrat Khan from a previous marriage.
+His training later continued under the guidance of his father, Ali Akbar Khan, and his aunt, Annapurna Devi.
+He was divorced and had two children, Faraz and Nusrat Khan.